Charles de Gaulle (born 1948)

 Charles Roger René Jacques de Gaulle (born 25 September 1948) is a French politician.
-He is the eldest child of Admiral Philippe de Gaulle and grandson of General Charles de Gaulle, and served as a member of the European Parliament (MEP), from 1994 to 2004 (as a member of the Movement for France).
+He is the eldest child of Admiral Philippe de Gaulle and grandson of General, and later statesman, Charles de Gaulle.
+He served as a member of the European Parliament (MEP), from 1994 to 2004 (as a member of the Movement for France).

 A lawyer in Paris since 1971, Charles de Gaulle was a regional counselor of the Nord-Pas-de-Calais from 1986 to 1992, as a member of the Union for French Democracy (UDF) right-of-center party.
 From 1989 to 1990, he was the mayor's first assistant in Rueil-Malmaison in the Hauts-de-Seine department.
 He was present on Valéry Giscard d'Estaing's electoral list during the 1989 European elections, and after resignations from UDF members who preceded him, he took his seat in Strasbourg in 1993.

 At the 1994 European elections, he was elected on Philippe de Villiers's Movement for France (MPF)'s electoral list.
-He joined the National Front in 1999, and was elected in the 1999 European Parliament elections as a representative, but failed to win reelection in the following election.

-Personal life

-Charles de Gaulle is the eldest son of Philippe de Gaulle and his wife, Henriette de Montalembert.
-He is the grandson of General de Gaulle, whose first name he bears, and the brother of Jean and Yves de Gaulle.

-In 1978, he married Dolorès Porati (born in 1943 in Ituzaingó, Argentina), with whom he had two children: Philippe (1980) and Édouard (1981).

-A graduate of the Institut d'études politiques de Paris (economics and finance section, class of 1970), he practiced as a lawyer at the Paris bar from 1971.

-Member of European Parliament

-De Gaulle was initially elected as an MEP in 1993 as a member of the Movement for France.
-He was also a member of the Liberal and Democratic Reformist Group, a centrist and liberalist group.
-He served temporarily as a vice-chair on the European Committee for Energy, Research and Technology until July 1994.

-In his first full term as an MEP, he stayed loyal to the party.
-Initially a member of the Europe of Nations Group, a Eurosceptic group, he moved to the Group of Independents, another Eurosceptic group, when the EDN dissolved itself in November 1996.
-He continued to serve as a member of several committees, and was reelected to a third and final term in 1999, now as a member of Front National.
+Charles de Gaulle became close to Jean-Marie Le Pen's National Front (FN) in 1998.
+He refused to vote the suspension of Le Pen's parliamentary immunity in Strasbourg.
+He joined the FN in 1999, and then presented himself at the 1999 European elections and the 2001 municipal elections in Paris on National Front lists.
+He was not reelected to the European Parliament in 2004.